griffithlab/rnabio.org/_posts/0003-05-01-DE_Pathway_Analysis.md

 ```

 ### Preparing DE Genes for gage
-Before we perform the actual pathway analysis we need to format our differential expression results from out edgeR analysis into a format suitable for the [gage]() package.
+Before we perform the actual pathway analysis we need to format our differential expression results from the edgeR analysis into a format suitable for the [gage]() package.

 ```R
 DE_genes <-read.table("/home/ubuntu/workspace/rnaseq/de/htseq_counts/DE_genes.txt",sep="\t",header=T,stringsAsFactors = F)

 ```
 ### Annotating genes
 OK, so we have our differentially expressed genes and we have downloaded our gene sets.
 However, if you look at one of the objects containing the gene sets you'll notice that each gene set contains a series of integers.
 These integers are actually [entrez](https://www.ncbi.nlm.nih.gov/gquery/) gene identifiers.
 But do we have comparable information in our DE gene list?
 Right now, no. Our previous results use ensemble IDs as gene identifiers.
 We will need to convert our gene identifiers to the format used in the GO gene sets before we can perform the pathway analysis.
-Fortunately bioconductor maintains genome wide annotation data for many species, you can view these species with the [OrgDb bioc view](https://bioconductor.org/packages/release/BiocViews.html#___OrgDb).
-This makes converting the gene identifiers relatively straight forward, below we use the [mapIds()](https://www.rdocumentation.org/packages/OrganismDbi/versions/1.14.1/topics/MultiDb-class) function to query the OrganismDb object for the gene symbol, entrez id, and gene name based on the ensembl id.
-Because there might not be a one to one relationship with these identifiers we also use `multiVals="first"` to specify that only the first identifier should be returned in such cases.
+Fortunately, bioconductor maintains genome wide annotation data for many species, you can view these species with the [OrgDb bioc view](https://bioconductor.org/packages/release/BiocViews.html#___OrgDb).
+This makes converting the gene identifiers relatively straight forward, below we use the [mapIds()](https://www.rdocumentation.org/packages/OrganismDbi/versions/1.14.1/topics/MultiDb-class) function to query the OrganismDb object for the entrez id based on the ensembl id.
+Because there might not be a one to one relationship with these identifiers we also use `multiVals="first"` to specify that only the first identifier should be returned.

 ```R
 DE_genes$entrez <- mapIds(org.Hs.eg.db, keys=DE_genes$Gene, column="ENTREZID", keytype="ENSEMBL", multiVals="first")
 ```
 ### Some clean-up
-After completing the annotation above you will notice that some of our Ensembl gene IDs were not mapped to an Entrez gene ID.
+After completing the annotation above you will notice that some of our ensembl gene IDs were not mapped to an entrez gene ID.
 Why did this happen?
-Well, this is actually a complicated point and gets at some very basic definitions of how to define a gene.
+Well, this is actually a complicated point and gets at some nuanced concepts of how to define and annotate a gene.
 The short answer is that we are using two different resources that have annotated the human genome and there are some differences in how these resources have completed this task.
-So it is not unexpected that there are some discrepencies.
-In the next few steps we will clean up what we can by first removing the ERCC spike-in genes and then using an a different identifier for futher mapping.
+Therefore, it is expected that there are some discrepencies.
+In the next few steps we will clean up what we can by first removing the ERCC spike-in genes and then will use a different identifier for futher mapping.

 ```R
 #Remove spike-in